How to Spend a Summer Day in Minneapolis

 Cap off your night with ice cream at Milkjam Creamery.
 A beloved ice cream shop, where you’ll get to try unique and creatively named flavors, like Waka Flocka Flakes: vanilla bean w/ caramelized Corn Flakes and berry swirl.
 And if you’re going for "winner takes all" in your day of competition, check out Up-Down, a 21+ arcade bar that has more than 50 games from the 80s and 90s.

 Start your day in the North Loop neighborhood.
-Here you can visit The Bachelor Farmer Café, a chic, modern, bright space with a delicious selection of pastries and photo-worthy coffee creations.
+Here you can visit Rise Bagel Co., a chic, modern, space with a delicious selection of bagels and spreads.
+Sit in the relaxed dining area or grab-and-go, either way don't miss out on their tasty breakfast sandwich creations.
 Not far away are streets filled with local and designer boutique shopping.
 Hit up some of the popular places, like D.NOLO, Hazel & Rose, and MartinParick 3.

 Time to get into the water!
 And in the “City by Nature” the options to do so are endless.
 Canoe down the Mississippi River, discover wildlife and learn about the river’s history at the Wilderness Inquiry.
 And don’t think we’d let you enjoy a summer day in Minneapolis without spending time at the lake.
 With Wheel Fun Rentals you can paddleboard, pedal boat, kayak, canoe or bike around some of Minneapolis’ biggest lakes.
 Stick around a while longer and take an opportunity to go on a self-guided art tour.
 Local artist, Susan Savage has put together a tour featuring eight of her paintings that capture views of the lakes you won’t typically see.